tinjet11/BrickBreaker-Java-Coursework/README.md

 ### BlockHitHandler.java
 - applying strategy method
-- an interface which define the common method like that used by all the class that implements it
+- an interface which define the common method that used by all the class that implements it

 ### ChocoBlockHandler.java
 - implements the `BlockHitHandler` interface to define the behavior when a choco block is hit.